 Like all other fields this field is case sensitive and for example, entering Tools in one password and tools in another password will create folders with matching names (one with an upprcase 'T' at start, and one all in lowercase).

 When you are finished, ensure that all characters match exactly.
-The import is white space and case sensitive, improper white space and casings may cause undesired behavior.
+The import is blank-space and case sensitive, improper white space and casings may cause undesired behavior.